A Dynamic Matching Framework for Faster Child Adoptions

-Mechanisms creating dynamic incentives for homes to accept earlier placements appear similar to policies implemented in a select few counties, showing that they may be feasible in practice.
-We also prove that dynamic envy-free mechanisms induce a weakly dominant strategy for homes to accept the first placement that the matchmaker offers (Proposition \ref{pr:dominant}).
-Unlike many other stability notions in dynamic matching literature, a dynamic envy-free mechanism always exists; the theorist and practitioner both gain from this (Corollary \ref{cr:existence}).
-We design mechanisms that are dynamic envy-free and non-wasteful.
-They simultaneously properly incentivize homes to accept placements with sufficient data on homes' preferences.
+Mechanisms creating dynamic incentives for homes to accept earlier placements appear similar to policies implemented in a select few counties, showing that they may be feasible in practice\footnote{These penalties are rare in child welfare, but they have appeared in at least one state.
+In \qcite{slaugh-2016}, the authors note that the Pennsylvania state matchmaker implemented a policy to wait thirty days between successive placements for the same home when the home rejected a placement.}.
+We also prove that patience-free mechanisms induce a weakly dominant strategy for homes to accept the first placement that the matchmaker offers (Proposition \ref{pr:dominant}).
+Unlike many other stability notions in dynamic matching literature, a weakly fair and patience-free mechanism always exists (Corollary \ref{cr:existence}).
 In the second half of our theoretical developments, we provide multiple results on the strategic incentives of our mechanisms.
 We find that not all are strategy-proof: homes might misrepresent their desire to accept certain placements.
-We devise a mechanism that is strategy-proof (Theorem \ref{th:HEDA}), although manipulable mechanisms may create more placements.
+We devise a mechanism that attains limited strategy-proofness (Theorem \ref{th:HEDA}), although manipulable mechanisms may marginally increase placements.

-With data from a U.S. county, we plan to exploit knowledge about historic placements, homes' preferences, and matchmaker preferences' to simulate counterfactual placements.
-Currently, our simulations use synthetic data.
-We find that dynamic envy-free, non-wasteful mechanisms create at least 30\% more placements and up to 49.48\% more placements versus a mechanism that creates sequentially stable placements, even when the matchmaker has significant mean squared error, in bias and variance, in preference estimators.
-Our mechanisms likewise significantly decrease the costs that counties bear while caring for waiting children.
-Average per-month costs decrease by \$20,000 to \$50,000 for a medium-sized county with up to 240 children arriving per year.
-Because we compare against a stable, sequential placement mechanism, our gains are likely to be even greater compared to existing systems that have substantial inefficiencies.
-As our work develops, we will compare our counterfactual placements with observed placements.

-Lastly, we provide insights on practically implementing our system within child welfare systems.
-Our simulations will include modifications to demonstrate the mechanisms' sensitivity to implementation as a match recommendation system wherein caseworkers carry out placements without caring for the externalities that imposes on the overall number of placements in the system.
-Match recommendation systems fail in comparison to centralization.
-We will discuss how an authority can implement centralization as a priority system that reserves certain homes for certain workers representing children over other workers and will prove in the Online Appendix that the system will enforce our mechanism's placements.
-The priority system preserves workers' autonomy and formal decision rights.